wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.4.0 =
+* **Important!** Changes were made in the score table.
+If you're upgrading from a previous version please do a full recalculation after the upgrade.
+* Finally a layout that is more optimized for mobile devices.
+Choose the new layout in the options (default "off" for upgrades and "on" for new installs).
+* New option: Users (not admins) will be redirected to a configurable page after registration (defaults to homepage).

 = 2.3.8 =
 * Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
 Thanks Sergio for reporting the bug and helping me with the debug info.